-Launching Matillion ETL for Snowflake - AWS
+Launching Matillion ETL from AWS Marketplace - Existing Customers

 Launching Matillion ETL from the AWS Marketplace

-- Depending on your current setup, you may also need to click Continue to Configuration on the new page.
+Depending on your current setup, you may also need to click Continue to Configuration on the new page.

 Launch this software